septum/dioscuri/README.md

 # dioscuri

-A mingy graphical browser for the Gemini protocol.
+A mingy TUI browser for the Gemini protocol.

 ![dioscuri screenshot](./screenshot.png)